Frequently Asked Questions

 - Surface treatment works;

-- Installation of traffic signal loop detectors; and
+- Installation of vehicle detectors for the traffic signals; and

 - Outstanding remedial works (carriageway resurfacing, tree planting and cycle rack installation).

 With ‘permanent’ islands we refer to islands built with kerbs and slabs.
 Previous islands installed before the switch to two-way were temporary plastic islands bolted into the carriageway.
 The permanent islands could only be safely installed with the roads operating as two-way.

 Surface treatment works involve the application of:

 - A high friction anti-skid material (applied directly onto the asphalt surface) on the approaches to signal controlled